KottenAlin/OutOfAmo/README.md

 - If you would miss when shoting sniper the script that makes you miss kicks in nonetheless.
 (This is not really a bug but for the game to feel better a check would have to be added so the camera doesn't move quickly towards the target.)
 - The rocket in map 2 can go through buildings.
 - You can get stuck in the wheat in scene 3 due to collider issues.
 We have plans to change the wheat textures all together but we haven't had the time yet.
 - In the first map you can cheat falldamage by hugging the walls of buildings.
+- Palm starts walking before shooting sniper
+- Add visuals to make it easier to find the target when shooting.

 ## Tools and Sources